LLLisa/Quadrats/readme.md

 ![image](/roadmap/wireframes/quadrats2.png)

 If we do a bit of rearranging, we can also get points for having the french flag configuration (the red, white, and blue tiles at the bottom).
-Configurations like this must be placed in exactly this way; the 3 tils arranged vertically would not score.
+Configurations like this must be placed in exactly this way; the 3 tiles arranged in reverse or vertically would not score.

 ![image](/roadmap/wireframes/quadrats3.png)